 The Westin in Gurgaon, India is a fresh, modern hotel relatively close to Indira Gandhi Airport in Delhi, and to the office where I would be working for a few days.
 It also came highly recommended from a colleague, and it is pretty well reviewed online.
 It was a very nice hotel, and here is my review.

 Fountain between the hotel and the pool/fitness center

 I was happy to confirm upgrades in advance into an Executive Suite for each night of stay using SPG Suite Night Awards.
 Here is information on this room type from the hotel website.
-I had 2 separate stays here book ending my trip to India, since I flew both into and out of Delhi.
+I had two separate stays here book ending my trip to India, since I flew both into and out of Delhi.
 This is a relatively new property, and the hotel design is modern as I would expect in a Westin.
 The hotel is expensive for India, but my nightly rate was less than $130, which is cheaper than I’m used to paying for lesser hotels in the US.

 Exterior photo from the hotel website.
 Technically this is the rear view of the property

 I first arrived at the hotel in the evening after the long United flight from Newark.
 Despite sitting in economy class on the flight, I slept decently, so I wanted to just stay up long enough to try to get adjusted to the new time zone.
 A colleague and I met for dinner, and after walking around to explore the property a bit, we tried to go to the recently opened lounge type place for food, but were turned away since he was wearing shorts.
 Oh well, we just went to the lobby restaurant.
 It is a buffet style restaurant where I had breakfast.
 Not my style, but it was busy, so the various food stations were fresh.

 Finally I went to my room on the club floor, and explored the excellent upgrade.
 Entering the room there is a small bathroom, and then the living room with a desk and large windows.